 There’s a stereotype that Apprenticeships are only obtainable in manual trades like construction or hairdressing, but in reality you can now do an Apprenticeship in almost any job role.
-Over 1,200 to be exact.
-From social media, marketing to business administration and beauty therapy, you will find Apprentices virtually anywhere.
+Over 600 apprenticeship standards across all sectors including social media, marketing to business administration and beauty therapy, you will find Apprentices virtually anywhere.
 From multi-national organisations to small local companies and everywhere in-between.
 Already, more than 130,000 employers offer Apprenticeships.

 There are three types of Apprenticeships: